hoeghh/go-restservice/README.md

 ./main
 ```

-This repo is made from the example shown here : Inspired by this blogpost https://appliedgo.net/rest/
+This repo is made from the example shown here : https://appliedgo.net/rest/